 Restrictions are located under Screen Time in your Settings.
 Here's how to get there.

 - Launch Settings from your Home screen.

 - Tap Screen Time.

-Tap the switch next to each app that you'd like to turn off.
+Tap the switch(es) next to the app or apps you'd like to disable.

 Let us know in the comments below!

 Updated July 2019: Reflects latest steps for iOS 12, iOS 13, and iPadOS 13.

 We may earn a commission for purchases using our links.
 Learn more.